Parkinson's Disease and Dementia

 How is Parkinson disease diagnosed?

 Parkinson disease can be hard to diagnose.
 No single test can identify it.
-Parkinson can be easily mistaken for another health condition.
-A healthcare provider will usually take a medical history, including a family history to find out if anyone else in your family has Parkinson's disease.
-He or she will also do a neurological exam.
-Sometimes, an MRI or CT scan, or some other imaging scan of the brain can identify other problems or rule out other diseases.
+Parkinson disease can be easily mistaken for another health condition.
+A healthcare provider will often ask about your medical history and family history to find out if anyone else in your family has Parkinson disease.
+They'll also do a neurological exam.
+Sometimes MRI, a computed tomography (CT) scan, or some other imaging scan of the brain can find other problems or rule out other diseases.

 XTiss_20140225_v1_001